pennlabs/django-rest-live/README.md

 ## Usage

-These docs will use an example to-do app called `todolist` with the following models and serializers:
+These docs will use an example to-do app called `todolist` with the following models, serializers:
 ```python
 # todolist/models.py
 from django.db import models